dtuckersuh/Perceptron/README.md

 # Perceptron (WIP)

-A simple Perceptron in Processing (Java).
-Implements Neural Network concepts.
+A simple Perceptron, a single layer neural network, in Processing (Java).